rwynn/monstache-site/content/index.md

 ## Sync MongoDB to ElasticSearch in near realtime

 Monstache is a sync daemon written in Go that continously indexes your MongoDB collections into Elasticsearch.
-Monstache gives you the ability to do complex searches and aggregations of your MongoDB data and easily build realtime Kibana visualizations and dashboards.
+Monstache gives you the ability to use Elasticsearch to do complex searches and aggregations of your MongoDB data and easily build realtime Kibana visualizations and dashboards.

 ## Quick start